Access tiers for blob data

 Data access costs

 Data access charges increase as the tier gets cooler.
-For data in the cool and archive access tier, you're charged a per-gigabyte data access charge for reads.
+For data in the cool, cold and archive access tier, you're charged a per-gigabyte data access charge for reads.

 A per-transaction charge applies to all tiers and increases as the tier gets cooler.